zachmoss/allotmentnotes/README.md

-This is a team blog used to track and publish updates to our advance decision form at Compassion in Dying.
+This is a personal blog used to document my journey with my allotment.

 The format for the blog has been forked from Frankie Roberto's NHS notes website.